About the Project

-Our research team includes academics from cognitive neuroscience, cultural studies, English literature, medical humanities, philosophy, psychiatry, psychology and theology; clinicians and arts-and-health practitioners; voice-hearers, service users and other ‘experts by experience.’
+Our international research team, directed by Charles Fernyhough (PI) and Angela Woods (Co-director), includes academics from cognitive neuroscience, cultural studies, English literature, medical humanities, linguistics, philosophy, psychiatry, psychology and theology.
+We also work closely with mental health professionals, voice-hearers and other experts by experience.

 So far there have been two distinct phases of our research.
 The first phase of our project, which ran from 2012 to 2015, was funded by a Strategic Award from the Wellcome Trust.
 In October 2015, we received a Wellcome Trust Collaborative Award in Humanities and Social Science which will enable us to continue our research into voice-hearing until 2020.